ms7m/dispike/docs/responses/readyresponse.md

 ```

 ???+ info
-    DiscordResponse is simply a helper to help you generate valid response to discord.
-If you are able to generate a valid response yourself, you can simply type-hint your function to hint at a dict and return a *proper* response.
+    DiscordResponse is simply a helper to help you generate a valid response to discord.
+If you can generate a valid response yourself, you can simply type-hint your function to hint at a dict and return a *proper* response.
 This is only recommended for **Advanced** users.

 :::dispike.response.DiscordResponse